 The theme, such as it is, concerns measurements, especially tiny and precise ones.
 Like, for instance, Planck Length tiny.

-I hadn’t really planned to, but it’s both Pi Day and Albert Einstein.
-As a fan of both the number and the man, it seems like I should post something.
+I hadn’t really planned to, but it’s both Pi Day and the birthday of Albert Einstein.
+As a fan of both the number and the man, it seems I should post something.